Border

 .box {

-border-top: 3px solid blue; /* 3 pixels thick, solid blue line at the top */
+border-top: 3px solid blue; /* 3px solid blue line on top */

-border-right: 5px dashed green; /* 5 pixels thick, dashed green line on the right */
+border-right: 5px dashed green; /* 5px dashed green line on right */

-border-bottom: 2px dotted red; /* 2 pixels thick, dotted red line at the bottom */
+border-bottom: 2px dotted red; /* 2px dotted red line on bottom */

-border-left: 4px double purple; /* 4 pixels thick, double purple line on the left */
+border-left: 4px double purple; /* 4px double purple line on left */

 }

-Follow along with the highlighted parts of the code to input your own.
+Follow along by entering the highlighted portions of the code.

 Want to learn more?